Last updated November, 2020

 What is Amazon Prime Canada?

-Prime is Amazon’s paid subscription service that includes all sorts of member-only benefits.
+Amazon Prime Canada is a paid subscription service that includes all sorts of member-only benefits.
 As early as 2005, it was offered on Amazon.com but it took until 2013 for a similar program to be offered in Canada.

-Even then, the benefits for Canadians were minimal.
+Even then, the Amazon Prime Canada benefits for were minimal.
 Minimum shipping amounts were $35 CAD (compared to $25 USD on Amazon.com), and the Prime video Canada selection was sparse to say the least.

 In the past few years, Amazon Prime Canada benefits have been steadily increasing, to the point that in 2020 the program is very similar to Amazon.com.